arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ![Primitives](./figures/primitives.png)

 The same setup leads to a different result with `Integers`.
 In the image below, two `Integer` variables are declared and assigned.
 Because `Integers` are objects, not primitives, they are passed by reference.
-In other word, the address that `a` uses to reference the `Integer` with value `1` is copied into `b`, so `a` and `b` both reference the same address, and are therefore two separate references to the same object.
+In other words, the address that `a` uses to reference the `Integer` with value `1` is copied into `b`, so `a` and `b` both reference the same address, and are therefore two separate references to the same object data.

 ![Objects Same Address](./figures/objects_same_address.png)